The Victor-Victrola Page

 only some (or none) of the aforementioned upgrades being included.
 It is quite

-in inventory and waiting to be shipped, for a "retrofitted upgrade"; however, machines
+in inventory for a "retrofitted upgrade"; however, machines

 which had already been delivered to dealers or wholesalers would have retained the earlier